smhurf/lewagon_challenges/07-Best-Practices/03/01-Product-Categories/README.md

 #### Wait Time

-In this part, we will use a fixed-effect regression to isolate which product categories correlate with wait time.
+In this part, we will use a multivariate regression to isolate which product categories correlate with wait time.

 - Prepare a training set made of product categories as dummy variables and a constant.
 Prepare your target variable and center it to the mean.